Skip to main content

 Do I Need Rental Car Insurance If I Have Homeowners or Renters Insurance?

 You typically will not need the Personal Effects Coverage.
-Your homeowner’s insurance policy can also protect you when you drive a rental car.
+Your homeowner’s policy can also protect you when you drive a rental car.
 Your policy might cover your belongings even when they aren’t in the home.
 If so, you don’t need personal effects coverage.

 For example, let’s say you bring along an iPad, a designer purse, and your suitcase filled with clothes in your car.
 If someone breaks in and takes these things, insurance will reimburse you for your losses.
 There are just a couple of caveats.